Busti/polix/README.md

 # Polix
-A Library for Incremental Collections
+A Library for Reactive Collections

 ## Overview
 Polix is a Scala library that abstracts over consecutive changes made to an imaginary mutable collection.